 2. You can use Disney gift cards.
 Disney gift cards are accepted throughout the resort, with some exceptions like non-Disney venues, and can be used towards dining, tours, and merchandise.
 It's also available on a wristband during the Epcot International Food and Wine Festival, making it convenient for purchases at each of the marketplaces.
 Find it at the main entrance, guest relations, and select shops.
 Guests of Typhoon Lagoon and Blizzard Beach can purchase a waterproof gift card with wristband at the water parks, too.

 4. Orlando International Airport has two Disney souvenir stores.
-Want to continue shopping -- or need to get those last-minute gifts -- as you wait for your flight home?
+Want to continue shopping – or need to get those last-minute gifts – as you wait for your flight home?
 Orlando International Airport has not one but two official Disney merchandise stores: The Magic of Disney and Disney’s EarPort.
 Though there's some variation, you'll still find the most popular items like magnets, pins, apparel, mugs, and other goods at both stores.
-They accept Disney gift cards.
+They accept Disney gift cards, too.

 5. World of Disney carries most souvenirs sold throughout the property.
 Take a trip to Disney Springs and you’ll find World of Disney, the largest store in the world to sell Disney products.
-The 50,000-square-foot building has 12 rooms full of Disney-branded souvenirs.
-Since most items sold elsewhere at the resort can usually be purchased here, the store is a great one-stop shop.
+The 50,000-square-foot building is full of Disney-branded souvenirs, and since most items sold elsewhere at the resort can usually be purchased here, the store is a great one-stop shop.

 6. But some specialty items can only be found at one location.
-For example, you’ll only be able to buy items with individual Disney hotel logos at that particular hotel -- you can’t purchase a hoodie with a Disney’s Wilderness Lodge emblem at Disney’s Port Orleans French Quarter, nor will you be able to snag a Disney’s Animal Kingdom Lodge magnet at Disney’s Polynesian Village.
-At Marketplace Co-Op in Disney Springs, there's a boutique store called Disney Travel-Accessories-Gear (TAG).
-The items at this shop can only be found here and nowhere else on property; browse for unique Disney passport covers and bags with character silhouettes to jewelry organizers and collapsible cups.
-Marketplace Co-Op also has a small selection of products from Disney Cruise Line.
+For example, you’re usually only able to buy items with individual Disney hotel logos at that particular hotel – you can’t purchase a hoodie with a Disney’s Wilderness Lodge emblem at Disney’s Port Orleans French Quarter, nor will you be able to snag a Disney’s Animal Kingdom Lodge magnet at Disney’s Polynesian Village.
+You won't usually find park-branded merchandise (think: an Epcot cap) outside of that respective park.

 7. Get international goods at World Showcase.
 The shops peppering Epcot’s World Showcase are stocked with items that you would typically find in the countries represented by each pavilion.
 Pop by the France pavilion to sample French perfume or head over to Japan for tasty snacks.
 Have your pick of intricately designed masks in Italy or colorful tchotchkes in Mexico.